 This course should give pupils a broad range of knowledge through engaging topics and dynamic teaching.
 It aims to develop the pupils’ enquiry skills to understand cause and consequence; significance; and change and continuity.
 Source evaluation and knowledge recall are strengthened components of the exams so pupils will get a lot of practice with these.

 We have chosen a broad range of topics to give pupils experience of multiple time periods which will provide a broad basis if pupils decide to carry on their study of history to degree level.
-It also enables us to give pupils more freedom with the NEA.
 In the past, the NEA may have been called coursework.
-Pupils select a topic, covering a 100 year period that they are interested in and spend time independently researching and writing a 4000 word essay analysing a key issue.
+Pupils select a question from within the assigned topic, covering a 100 year period, and spend time independently researching and writing a 4000 word essay analysing a key issue.
 This is on par with first year university work and requires dedication and commitment to working independently.
-As our two examined units meet the exam board’s 200 year rule, pupils can have greater choice over their NEA.
+Pupils can choose to focus on suffrage protests from 1819 to 1928 bringing in the Peterloo Massacre, protests for working men's suffrage, Chartism, and protests for women's suffrage including the Suffragists and Suffragettes.
+Alternatively, they can choose to focus on women's rights from 1866 to 1970 beginning with the rise of the suffrage movements, campaigns for marriage and family laws, women's work in World War One and Two, strikes such as the Matchgirls and Dagenham Factory Strike, leading up to the 1970 Equal Pay Act.